riverlane/qeciphy/README.md

 | **LUT** | 1372 | 1230 | 1230 |
 | **FF** | 1229 | 1156 | 1156 |

-*Performance varies by platform and configuration*
+*Performance varies by platform and configuration.*

 ## Important Links